 - Full unit testing for API and auth features

 Here's the kicker: I don't know a single line of Swift.
 Yet I now have access to iOS's native power.
-Before AI, this kind of cross-platform leap was a distant dream for a single developer.
+Before AI, this kind of cross-platform leap was like trying to cross the Calm Belt without a coating! 🚢

 Clear Source of Truth